phantasma-io-archive/phantasma-ts/README.md

 The Phantasma TypeScript SDK transpiles into phantasmaJS and phantasmaLink.
 Use phantasmaJS to interact with the Phantasma blockchain directly.
 Use phantasmaLink to interact with Phantasma based wallets.

 ### PhantasmaLink
+PhantasmaLink is a core connecting piece that allows you to interact with Phantasma based Wallets.
+PhantasmaLink is a building block to help you connect with wallets, however if you are more interested in using a more simple plug and play product, please see [EasyConnect](#easyconnect)

 Since phantasmaLink is a Class we are going to initiate a new phantasmaLink object.
 ```javascript
 let dappID = "Dapp Name";   //This is just the name you want to give the connection